 If you are interested in getting your real estate license, I recommend Real Estate Express, an online real estate school.

-How hard is it to get your real estate license?
+How hard is it to get your real estate license as an 18-year-old?

 Getting a real estate license can be a very simple and quick process in some states with less 40 hours of education required or a painful and long process with 162 hours required (Colorado).
 Taking the real estate classes can be a boring and frustrating process, especially if you are taking them online.
 Passing the real estate agent licensing exam can also be difficult, especially if you aren’t used to tests where the main goal is to trick you into the wrong answers.
 With enough dedication, most people can pass the real estate tests and get through the classes.